TOM ISITT

 The Trips

-My travels have taken me to the Italian Front more than a dozen times, during which time I've cycled and hiked more than 1,200 miles, and ascended (under my own steam) more than 210,000ft.
-I've been caving hundreds of feet beneath the Kras, and climbed to 11,300ft on the Ortler, in an attempt to experience something of what those men went through 100 years ago.
+Tom's travels have taken him to the Italian Front more than a dozen times, during which time he has cycled and hiked more than 1,200 miles, and ascended (under his own steam) more than 210,000ft.
+He has been caving hundreds of feet beneath the Kras in Slovenia, and climbed to 11,300ft on the Ortler, in an attempt to experience something of what those men went through 100 years ago.

 The Book